 - Download the Google Photos app

-- Just like with Dropbox, I would recommend to activate only Wi-Fi upload
+- Just like with Dropbox, I would recommend activating only Wi-Fi upload

 Google Photos offers two types of picture uploads: 15 GB for full-resolution files and unlimited storage for high-resolution pictures.
 In the second case Google will resize pictures to 16 Megapixels.
 If you want to have more storage, Google offers different plans starting from $1.99 / month for 100 GB of storage.

 iCloud Drive is a special case as you’re usually not able to upload all types of files to it.
 However, I would still like to mention Dropbox here, as you’re able to store everything you want in your Dropbox.
 Using the iOS app, you’re then able to access those files on the go.
-I’ll not go in to much details here about Dropbox, but make sure to have a look at Daniel’s guide including all sorts of information about Dropbox.
+I’ll not go into too many details here about Dropbox, but make sure to have a look at Daniel’s guide including all sorts of information about Dropbox.